 Most of those things are gone now, or closed or changed.
 Time has a way of doing that, doesn’t it?

 And then of course there was the church.
-In fact, 2 church’s, one on the north side of the street and one on the south.
+In fact, two churches: one on the north side of the street and one on the south.
 They’re both still there standing proud.
 I went to the one on the north side of the street, thank you very much.

 What’s the name of the church?
 It doesn’t really matter, does it?
 At least it doesn’t for what we’re doing here.
 What we’re doing is remembering, reminiscing, thinking about your church from your childhood.
 And mine.

 The old church, well it was really a lot more than a church.
 It was a gathering place, the gathering place for the whole community.
 It was where everyone, young and old, farmers and farmers wives, teens and babies, shopkeepers and their families – it’s where we all would meet, come together each Sunday Morning.